alpha-san/MusicProg/README.md

-# Musicprogtest
+# MusicProg

+An easy way to learn music theory by creating chord progressions.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.3 and [MidiWriterJS](https://github.com/grimmdude/MidiWriterJS).

 ## Development server